kingborehaha/DS-Gadget/README.md

 ## DS Gadget (Local Loader) Changelog

+### 3.0.0.73
+**Update to Resources/Systems/Bonfires.txt**

+Max checkbox now gives max upgrade and max item quantity

+Quick Select Bonfire checkbox now gives vanilla gadget functionality of changing your bonfire when you select it from the dropdown.
+(Does not work when searching or using the arrow keys).

+Can now spawn items with enter when Infusion

+Bonfires.txt updated so that Ash Lake Entrance and Ash Lake Dragon are no longer swapped

 ### 3.0.0.72
 **If you have modified DSItemCategory and DSFashionCategory resources from v3.0.0.71, move them to "Resources/Equipment" after installing.**